Could the Steinway Spirio ever become obsolete?

 But could the 21st Century Spirio itself become obsolete in time?

-Patrick Elisha, of the M. Steinert & Sons’ Education Department, notes that Steinway has included key, sophisticated features which indicate that they built the Spirio to last:
+Patrick Elisha, with the M. Steinert & Sons’ Education Department, notes that Steinway has included key, sophisticated features which indicate that they built the Spirio to last:

 - One main goal was to be able to emulate performances, present or future, with sufficient detail that they would be indistinguishable from a live performance.

 - The sensitivity levels built into each key are quite subtle.
 Can you imagine playing a single key at 1020 levels, sampled 800 times per second and in excess of the music industry’s 128 level MIDI standard.
 Clearly, Steinway set a stake that its investment in repertoire development would not change.

 This nuance and sensitivity in action dynamics, combined with 256 levels of pedal positioning, form the backbone of the Steinway Spirio performance library.
 There is widespread agreement that going beyond these specifications would yield no perceptible difference.

 For on-board recording with Spirio|R, the same principle prevails: the extraordinary capacity to capture over 1,020 levels of dynamic range and 256 pedal movements, sampled 100 times per second.
 Other tech factors that should forestall Spirio becoming obsolete include: